-If there’s a thing called ‘non-vegetarian cinema’, Malayalam filmmaker Lijo Jose Pellissery possesses all merits to own that space.
+If there’s a genre called ‘non-vegetarian cinema’, Malayalam filmmaker Lijo Jose Pellissery possesses all merits to own that space.
 After serving us pork in his smashing crime caper Angamaly Diaries in 2017, the director is back in 2019 with a story around buffalo meat, or rather a buffalo which had a narrow escape from filling up the plates – much to an entire village’s dismay.
 Clearly, these films are not easily digestible for vegetarians – a sensation that I derived from one of my favourite films of the decade, On Body and Soul directed by Ildikó Enyedi.
-That said, Pellissery’s fascination for meat is no deterrent in making us dive into his latest feature Jallikattu which packs a rousing narrative in its brief 90-odd minutes’ run-time.
+That said, Pellissery’s fascination for meat is no deterrent in making us dive into his latest feature Jallikattu which packs a rousing narrative in 90-odd minutes

-Set somewhere in Kerala’s hillier terrains, the setting of the buffalo gone astray bears shades of Pellissery’s earlier ventures.
+Set somewhere in Kerala’s hillier terrains, the setting of a buffalo gone astray bears shades of Pellissery’s earlier ventures.
 The story-line does not concentrate on a singular theme but have a series of them stacked together in harmony – each infusing some kind of life into another.
-There is the butcher Antony (Antony Varghese, exuding raw, vigorous power) who is largely unaffected by the chaos that ensues.
-There are the authorities who parade the village trumpeting the possible animal menace.
+There is the butcher Antony (Antony Varghese, exuding raw, vigorous power) who is unaffected by the chaos that ensues.
+There are the authorities who parade the village trumpeting about the possible animal menace.
 There’s the father of a soon-to-be-engaged girl who is worried about the menu that is to contain good quality beef.
 The girl herself has certain plans to execute.
-This way, Pellissery captures the everydayness of an ordinary Kerala village with stupendous flair as he takes on a screenplay (based on Maoist by S. Hareesh) that keeps you on the edge of your seats.
+This way, Pellissery captures the everydayness of an ordinary Kerala village with stupendous flair as he works around a screenplay (based on Maoist by S. Hareesh) that keeps you on the edge of your seats.

 Jallikattu, especially, is not people-centric.
 Nor does it focus on an issue pertinent in its surroundings.
-It is when the film turns into a raw portrait of existentialism at the outset of an adversity that it quickly takes off.
+It is when the film turns into a raw portrait of existentialism at the outset of an adversity that it magically takes off.
 I couldn’t stop chuckling at the sight of the local housewives boiling tapioca while chiding off a man who warns them about the wandering buffalo.
 It was funnier to see a man blackmail the officer in a local bank to write off his mortgaged property.
 These are classic, incessantly localized tones in the screenplay (S. Hareesh, R. Jayakumar) that would not have made as much sense in, say, another geography or amid a different cultural stratum.

-That aside, Jallikattu distinctly proves how Lijo Jose Pellissery has mastered the technique to present the Malayali Christian way of life to a T. Right from the diet to the dialect (which is a mix of local and migrant influences), the film spontaneously transports us to a society that is handsomely in sync with its inborn lifestyle.
+That aside, Jallikattu distinctly proves how Lijo Jose Pellissery has mastered the technique to illustrate the Malayali Christian way of life to a T. Right from the diet to the dialect (which is a mix of local and migrant influences), the film spontaneously transports us to a society that is handsomely in sync with its inborn lifestyle.
 We also need to address the way the characters find definitive graphs and textures, atypical of the filmmaker’s oeuvre.
-Unsurprisingly with a theme as this in the order, Jallikattu is high on testosterone.
+Unsurprisingly with a theme such as this in the order, Jallikattu is high on testosterone.
 This makes me wonder when whether Pellissery will ever finitely explore the female psyche.
 After all, his erstwhile films featured a handful of life-like women protagonists – be it Amen’s feisty Shoshanna, Angamaly Diaries’ commanding Lichi or even a couple of them in Ea.Ma.Yau.
 With all this badassery in place, I am tempted to say how Pellissery owes a kickass film to (and about) the womenfolk.
-A spin-off around the tapioca-slicing ladies in Jallikattu?
+How about a spin-off around the tapioca-slicing ladies in Jallikattu?
 Well, I am more than game.